Tidwell/aarontidwell.com-static/content/resume.md

 **Backend/Frontend Developer** - **Martha Stewart Living Omnimedia** - 2010 to 2011

 Developing solutions using PHP, MySQL, node.js, HTML/CSS, and Javascript for replatforming projects moving from legacy Vignette systems to Drupal.
-Developed a data migration platform in node.js for transfering several hundred thousand content articles between systems.
+Developed a data migration platform in node.js for transferring several hundred thousand content articles between systems.
 Extensive work developing and implementing an enterprise-level Javascript platform for the suite of Martha Stewart sites.
 Created a twitter visualization experience using nodejs, twitter firehose and socket.io for streaming updates in real-time.

 **Javascript API Developer / Frontend Developer** - **1010data** - 2009 to 2010